 - Treaty of the Long-term Good Neighborly and Friendly Cooperation among Member States of the SCO;

-- Agreement between Member States of the Shanghai Cooperation Organization on the Regional Anti-Terrorist Structure;
+- Regulations of the SCO Regional Anti-Terrorist Structure;

-- Regulations on Observer Status at the Shanghai Cooperation Organization;
+- Regulations for Observer Status in the SCO;

-- Regulations on the Status of Dialogue Partner of the Shanghai Cooperation Organization;
+- Regulations for the Dialogue Partner Status in the SCO.

 The Office (on documentation issues)